mowens86/firebolt/README.md

 #### 12/1/2020

 Added styling and fontawesome icons to the navigation bar.
-Will have to come backaround to finish it when other components/links are created.
+Will have to come back around to finish it when other components/links are created.

 #### 11/30/2020